patanupam4/aem-guides-wknd/README.md

 * Tested with Feed - https://sports.ndtv.com/rss/cricket & https://sports.ndtv.com/rss/football
 * From the Manual field in case date is not provided, the _**fallback is current date**_
 * Default Sonar check has been done on Custom code
+* Overlaid /libs/wcm/core/resources/languages node to add more language under /apps and added the path in **Day CQ WCM Language Manager**, which is part of this repository
+* The **MSM Package** is kept under **distribution** as msm-wknd.zip

 ## Modules